-The College has undertaken further work during the year to develop and embed the system of internal control, including financial, operational and risk management which is designed to protect the College's assets and reputation.
+The College has robust systems of internal control, including financial, operational and risk management which are designed to protect the College's assets and reputation.

 The College's Risk Management Working Group is responsible for maintaining the College's Risk Register and Risk Management Action Plan, both of which identify sub groups or College committees, including Governor Committees, responsible for monitoring or controlling each risk.
 The Risk Register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.